huggingface/hub-docs/docs/hub/datasets-viewer.md

 ## Dataset preview

 For the biggest datasets, the page shows a preview of the first 100 rows instead of a full-featured viewer.
-This restriction only applies for datasets over 5GB that are not in Parquet format.
+This restriction only applies for datasets over 5GB that are not natively in Parquet format.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/dataset-preview.png"/>